This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Portugal.

 What information is required in the filing form?

-In essence, the notification form requires the provision of information on the identification of the parties; details of the transaction; control structure; relevant market definition; and possible related markets; supply and demand structure of the relevant and related markets; information on suppliers and customers; and on any ancillary restraints.
+In essence, the notification form requires the provision of information on: the identification of the parties; details of the transaction; control structure; relevant market definition; possible related markets; supply and demand structure of the relevant and related markets; suppliers and customers; and on any ancillary restraints.
 The submission of certain information may be waived by the PCA, particularly in the context of pre-notification contacts.